C-Williams/transcript_helper/README.md

 -------------
 NOTE: This project assumes a couple of things

-1. The user has generates .mkv files into the `~/Movies/` directory
+1. The user generates .mkv files into the `~/Movies/` directory
 2. All transcripted files will be located in `~/Movies/Meeting transcriptions/`